-Not super hard to drive despite the 300 Ohms, but it requires a good amplification match.
+Not super hard to drive despite the 300 Ohms, but it requires a good amplification match, especially in synergy.
 It’s very comfortable but suffers from low clamp : if I move my head down, they’re going to fall off.

 ○ Release : 2009

 The HD800 can be qualified as an all-rounder, although it’s not totally neutral for me.
 Balance is not thin but definitely on the bright side.
 Bass is excellent – tight, controlled, not too distorted, but lacks thunderous rumble below 50hz.
 Very obvious to notice when comparing the HD800 to planars such as the Audeze LCD-2 or Hifiman HE-6.
 Midbass impact is adequate, not too light or accentuated.
 The Focal Elex or Clear also have a punchier and more present bass response.

 Midrange is leaning on the warm side, with shy upper-midrange information.
 I am not the biggest fan of the midrange timbre, though it still sounds better than a lot of headphones, even high-end models.
 I prefer either a linear low to mids section (100 to 1 khz) and / or more emphasized upper-midrange.

 Treble is a controversial point.
 Some people are fine with the stock treble, without EQ.
 I can’t stand the treble when the 6 khz peak is solicited in a song, too piercing for my ears.
 I usually EQ-down by at least 5dB that peak.
 Treble is generally very refined, with impressive extension and “air”.
 Certainly one of the highest quality treble I have heard so far, despite the annoying low-treble peak.